 Within the museum you will find a gift shop offering items of historical and local interest and a gallery, with frequent changes of exhibits being shown, many of which highlight and represent artists from around the world.

-To round out the complex the multi-use, beautifully appointed Rose History Auditorium was built to provide a large meeting and entertainment hall for the community which also allows and encourages community involvement in plays and various visual and audio arts.
-All are open to the public.
+To round out the complex the multi-use, beautifully appointed Rose History Auditorium was built to provide a large meeting and entertainment venue to showcase educational programming and other relevant offerings by the Marco Island Historical Society and the Collier County Museum system.

 The society continues to be an ongoing part of the museum’s life.
 Its members serve as docents, run the gift store, maintain the archives, hold special events, take part in historical re-enactments and participate in archeological digs.
 They also provide hospitality for both the opening receptions at the gallery and events at the Rose History Auditorium as well as serve as staff in setting up the hall for its events.
 The membership is very much an invaluable part of the museum today.
 To become a member click here.

 The Marco Island Historical Society is a non-profit 501(c)3 organization supported through donations, membership fees, rental fees of its Rose History Auditorium and sales in our Museum Gift Store.